certtools/intelmq/docs/user/bots.rst

 **Configuration parameters**

  * `"columns"`: A list of strings or a string of comma-separated values with field names.
-The names must match the harmonization's field names.
+The names must match the IntelMQ Data Format field names.
 Empty column specifications and columns named `"__IGNORE__"` are ignored.
 E.g.

    .. code-block:: json

       "columns": [
            "",
            "source.fqdn",